orange-cloudfoundry/matomo-cf-service/src/main/doc/markdown/index.md

 Go to your CF marketplace and create a service instance by choosing among the proposed plans.
 There are three (only the first one is currently implemented, the two others are expected soon).
 Their objective is to provide different isolation levels in term of load and security of an instance, especially on the management of data (information from tracked Web sites):

+1. shared
+   All Matomo service instances are managed with many others (useful for dev purpose) within a unique Matomo server run in cluster mode within CloudFoundry.

-1. global-shared-db
+2. global-shared-db
    Data of all instances are stored in a database platform mutualized with many others (useful for dev purpose) within a unique schema.
 Matomo is run by one container (application instance) within CloudFoundry.

-2. matomo-shared-db
+3. matomo-shared-db
    Data of this Matomo service instance is stored in a mutualized database platform with all other Matomo service instances of this kind (useful for tracked Web sites with small / medium traffic) but within dedicated schema.
 Matomo is run by a cluster of two containers and is configured to run in cluster mode.

-3. dedicated-db
+4. dedicated-db
    Data of this Matomo service instance is stored in a dedicated database platform (useful for tracked Web sites with high traffic).
 Matomo is run by a cluster of at least two containers and is configured to run in cluster mode.
 It may scale up two a ten containers cluster as requested by the owner of the service instance.

 Indeed, the choice among them depends on the traffic of the tracked Web site and has an impact on the cost of the service instance.